jaredponn/dotfiles/README.md

-# Jared's Config Files
+# dotfiles

 This repository contains the config files for my Linux set up.
-I run Artix currently
+I am using NixOS.

 ## Features
 * XMonad as the windows manager